IlimaVIP/100-days-of-code/log.md

-### Day 9: March 9, 2018
+### Day 9-14: March 9-14, 2018

 **Today's Progress**: Learning about the Regular Expressions.

 **Thoughts:** RegExp are a big help for finding the data, in the future I want to be a full stack developer.
-So really excited about it.
+So really excited about it and want to learn for at least a week about it.
+Slowly but surely...